Alaska Invasive Species Partnership

 Join the Email List to receive our biannual newsletter, invitations to monthly partnership meetings, and other state-wide updates!

-Read our Fall 2023 Newsletter Here!
+Read our Spring 2024 Newsletter Here!

-AKISP Strategic Plan 2023-2028
+AKISP Strategic Plan

 In the spring of 2023, the AKISP Board and Membership approved the 2023-2028 AKISP Strategic Plan.
 This plan is the culmination of a multi-year effort to frame goals, strategies, actions, and evaluation measures which intend to guide Partnership members activities and collaboration at statewide, regional and local levels.
 Click the link above to read the plan in its entirety!